dmbarbour/wikilon/docs/ABCRT.md

 Long term, I'll want a more compact block representation that involves much less copying, and a variant for just-in-time compilations.
 I'd also like to shift most substructural type checking into static ahead-of-time computations.

+Additionally, I will need a means to convert a block to text for extraction purposes.
+This could be handled as a special case for streaming output (even if I don't support laziness in general).
+Or I could just perform this translation eagerly, which would probably be sufficient at least in the short and medium terms.

 #### Reading and Writing of Blocks?

 Injecting a block into bytecode is straightforward enough.
 But it is unfortunately unclear how to read a large block back into an output stream.